 A holiday in the valleys of Eastern Norway never gets boring or flat.
 Kickstart your planning of eventful days with the help of our expert's hints.

 He left the world-famous fjords of his childhood for the mysterious inlands of Eastern Norway.
 The Bergen-born Ove Gjesdal, now head of tourism at Lillehammer and the Gudbrandsdalen valley, says: “I was quickly enthused by the unseen activities here.
 There is something interesting going on all year.
-I’ve gotten into cycling, skiing and other sports, and I have become addicted to culture festivals and other events that the region is known for.”
+I’ve gotten into cycling, skiing and other sports, and I have become addicted to cultural festivals and other events that the region is known for.”

 Grab the steering wheel and see it for yourself: many of the valleys of Eastern Norway seem wonderfully endless when you travel through them and start to make spontaneous or planned stops by the many sights and attractions.
 The constantly changing landscape shifts without notice between soft hills and dramatic shapes.